Ushering in a new era of creator-driven economy, there is no doubt that social media will change in Web3.

-Social media use by brands and Web3 projects has evolved considerably as a result of the growth in community engagement.
+Social media used by brands and Web3 projects has evolved considerably because of the growth in community engagement.

 For years, marketers have favored Facebook and Instagram as their prime platforms of choice.
 However, a few factors have resulted in Twitter and Discord being adopted as the unofficial platforms of choice for Web3.

 For starters, both Instagram and Facebook are now pay-to-play platforms, meaning that organic reach is minimal, making it difficult for new companies and NFT initiatives, in particular, to grow engagement and followers.

 Also, Instagram and Facebook draw a fairly mainstream audience that’s somewhat skeptical about all things crypto (and most likely has never heard of NFTs!)
 This implies that if you implement a social strategy on these platforms, it should prioritize education.

 You’ll need to educate your audience on web3, the metaverse, how to set up and connect a crypto wallet, etc.